tstohn/ESGI.documentation/_docs/getting-started.md

 ---
 ```

-#### Covert GFT to bed for annotation:
-STAR provides chromosome locations, which can be annotated using bedtools.
+STAR outputs genomic coordinates for aligned reads, which can be annotated using bedtools.
+To enable this, the gene annotation file must first be converted from *.gtf* format to *.bed* format.
-To do this, you need a .bed file instead of a .gtf file.
 ```
 ---
 # Convert GTF to BED (filtering by gene_name)